What is a nipple shield?

 Towards the end of the feed (when baby’s swallowing slows) it is a good idea to use breast compression while baby suckles to increase the milk and fat transfer to the baby.
 Offering baby both breasts at each feed will mean baby gets more milk.

-The nipple shield is a projection of the nipple so, when the baby unlatches, it should look well rounded, just as though she had a good latch directly at the breast.
-You should see milk in the shield when baby comes off .
+The nipple shield is a projection of the nipple so, when the baby unlatches, it should look well rounded, just as though baby had a good latch directly at the breast.
+You should see milk in the shield when baby comes off.
+As using a shield is often associated with reduced milk transfer, it can be recommended to express in addition, to help protect your supply.
+Your breastfeeding counsellor or health professional can support you to consider how often this is needed, depending on how things are going.

-It’s a good idea to keep an eye on baby’s bowel movements and urine output while you’re using a nipple shield as these give an indication of milk intake.
+It’s a good idea to keep an especially close eye on baby’s bowel movements and urine output while you’re using a nipple shield, as these give an indication of milk intake.
 Baby should have about three tablespoon-sized yellow, grainy stools in 24 hours (after the fifth day) and have at least six wet nappies.

-If baby is discharged from hospital using nipple shields, his progress should be closely monitored by the community midwife or health visitor.
-She will support the establishment of breastfeeding without the shield, or refer to a breastfeeding clinic if there are any problems.
+If baby is discharged from hospital using nipple shields, their progress should be closely monitored by the community midwife or health visitor.

 Weaning from a shield

-Keep trying as often as you can, and give it some time.
-Some mums continue to use a shield for the duration of their breastfeeding experience, but most mums take anywhere from two days to about four to five weeks to completely wean from the shield.
+Keep trying as often as you can and give it some time.
+Your baby might be more receptive to feeding without the shield when they are less hungry or sleepy.
+Some continue to use a shield for the duration of their breastfeeding experience, but most are able to stop using the shield after only a short time if they wish to.

 Be patient while you work through this time of transition.
 Breastfeeding with a shield is still breastfeeding.